KNOXVILLE - Marlon Walls was unable to watch.

 The Vols built a 17-7 lead in the first half before South Carolina rallied to take a 21-17 lead on the arms and legs of quarterback Connor Shaw.
 The Gamecocks dominated the third quarter, scoring two touchdowns and outgaining the Vols 166-44.
 Momentum swung to the garnet-and-black visitors, looking for their fourth straight win against Tennessee.

-As its defense sunk in its feet, Tennessee’s Marquez North made the game’s two biggest plays.
+But then the defense got stingy and Tennessee's Marquez North made the game's two biggest plays.